Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansAnthropology & ArchaeologyCemeteries & Burial SitesWar, US Civil.

 Location.
 38° 47.662′ N, 77° 2.97′ W. Marker is in Alexandria, Virginia.
 It is in the Southwest Quadrant.
-Marker can be reached from South Washington Street just south of Church Street, on the right when traveling south.
+It can be reached from South Washington Street just south of Church Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 1001 S Washington St, Alexandria VA 22314, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Contrabands and Freedmen Cemetery Memorial (a few steps from this marker); 1955 Gas Station (a few steps from this marker); Welcome to Contrabands and Freedmen Cemetery Memorial
+At least 8 other markers are within walking distance of this marker: Contrabands and Freedmen Cemetery Memorial (a few steps from this marker); 1955 Gas Station (a few steps from this marker); Welcome to Contrabands and Freedmen Cemetery Memorial

 Paid Advertisement